hmendes00/toguro-cli/README.md

 ## How can I test and publish Apps in the meantime?

+The project will be served in: `http://localhost:3000/` You can access it directly to test the custom-app directly or you can clone our base client [toguro-fe](https://github.com/hmendes00/toguro-fe) to test it being added in another structure.

-To test the app you for now you can clone our base client [toguro-fe](https://github.com/hmendes00/toguro-fe) You will see all the needed instructions to have it setup.
+You will see all the needed instructions to have it setup.
 It shouldn't take more than 5 minutes to get it up and running, tbh.